Make an overpayment

 • The postcode of the mortgaged property

-• Your debit/credit card.
+• Your payment card.

-This doesn’t affect your credit score.
+• This won’t affect your credit score

 Can I pay by credit card?